 The Departmental defense will be held after the completed dissertation has been approved by all members of the Student’s Supervisory Committee, and the completion of the final Supervisory Committee Meeting Report.
 The purpose of this defense is to rehearse the oral presentation for the SGS defense and to determine whether the Student is ready for the SGS Final Oral Examination (FOE).

-The Student should expect constructive criticism about the clarity and length of the presentation and the quality of visual materials, as well as about the dissertation itself.
+The Student should expect constructive criticism about the content, clarity and length of the presentation and the quality of visual materials, as well as about the dissertation itself.
 In particular, the Departmental defense will confirm that:

 - The Student has adequately met the requirements for a dissertation; and,

 - The Student has the required level of understanding of the scientific issues involved in the

 The Departmental defense is attended by the Student, the Supervisor and at least one other member of the Supervisory Committee, although all are encouraged to attend, as well as two reviewers with SGS appointments.
 At least one reviewer should have supervisory experience in the student’s Division at the doctoral level.
 The second reviewer will have a SGS appointment and may be a substantive expert from another discipline.
 Eligible reviewers will have had no prior involvement with the design or conduct of the research, with the exception of providing references or other background material, and generally will not be the faculty who served as reviewers at the proposal defense.
 If reviewers with this qualification cannot be identifies, the student may apply to the Program Director for an exception.
 The presentation will be advertised within the Graduate Department of Public Health Sciences.
 Students and faculty across the university are permitted to attend.